syseleven/shared-secrets/README.md

 ### Share a Secret

 Simply enter your secret on the default page of the Shared-Secrets service.
 You can decide to password-protect the entered secret before sending it to the server by checking the "Password-protected:" box, entering your password and pressing the "Protect!" button.
 After that, press the "Share the Secret!" button.
-The secret will be GPG-encrypted and converted into a secret sharing link.
+The secret will be encrypted and converted into a secret sharing link.

 Secret sharing links can also be created by using a simple POST request:
 ```